symphonyprotocol/value_chain/README.md

             -from           (optional) default: current account, the wallet addr where the transaction will be sent from -to             the receiver
-            -amount         how much SYM will be transferred. blockchain
+            -amount         how much SYM will be transferred.

+    blockchain
+        new             init a new blockchain
+        list            list the content of blockchain

     mine                switch on/off the mining
 ```